frank26080115/Hydra-Dual-Brushed-Motor-ESC/README.md

 If arming is enabled (by default, it is enabled), then the motors won't start moving until the signal is indicating center throttle (center stick position), meaning stop.
 This is to prevent the motor from moving unexpectedly.

 The ESC is always commanded in bi-directional mode.
-Braking mode is enabled by default and is prefered for better responsiveness.
+Braking mode is enabled by default and is preferred for better responsiveness.

 During operation, if there is a LED, then the LED indicates the ESC's state: